ben519/mltools/README.md

 ### Evaluate model
 - What was the model's AUC ROC score?
-- How well did the model do on each sample?
+- How good was the model's predictions for each sample?

 ```r
 #--------------------------------------------------